 Add the chicken stock, crushed tomatoes, ground cumin, ground coriander, and salt and pepper to taste and simmer over low heat until the liquid has mostly evaporated, about 20 minutes.
 When there is only a small amount of liquid left, stir in the Green Tabasco sauce, chopped green olives, and green olive brine, stirring to combine all the ingredients, and cook about 5-10 minutes longer, or until the pan is nearly dry.

 While the meat is simmering, peel off any damaged out leaves of lettuce, cut away the core, and cut the heads in half.
 To serve, peel off a double layer of lettuce to form a cup, fill with the hot meat mixture, garnish with green olive slices, and eat!

-Everything in this recipe is a low-glycemic ingredient, and as long as you use lean ground turkey, this would be approved for any phase of the South Beach Diet.
+Everything in this recipe is great for low-carb or Keto diet plans, and with the right ingredient choices this can easily be Paleo or Whole 30.
+And as long as you use lean ground turkey, this would be approved for any phase of the South Beach Diet.

 More Tasty Ideas with Lettuce Wraps: